anna099/hegel/actualisation/2-pleasure.md

 (the hard, basic actuality and 'lifeless necessity' of mortality, like the skull that phrenology finds at the apex of observational reason).[^49]

-Someone like Faust *feels* this reversal from the Eden of pleasure into the hell of necessity, but does not *understand* it rationally.
+Someone like Faust *feels* the reversal from the Eden of pleasure into the hell of necessity, but does not *understand* it rationally.
 As such, here is the point that we leave Faust behind.
 Only the individual who can recognise the fall into necessity as the *inherent* outcome of pleasure -- someone who can